 Special emphasis is placed on legal and ethical principles, professional standards and business practices required of a Massage Therapist.

-Participation in our student massage therapy clinic offers massages to the general public at no charge.
+Participation in our student massage therapy clinic offers massages to the general public.
 Student massages are performed under the direct supervision of an instructor.
 This opportunity provides the student with valuable hands-on experience to refine skills learned in the classroom.

 The State of Michigan requires all massage therapists to be licensed.
 Graduates of the Massage Therapy Program at Carnegie Institute will be eligible to take the MBLEx, the recognized examination for licensure for the State of Michigan and submit a formal application to the State of Michigan.